 An investor suffering from hardship must:

-Complete a statutory declaration setting out the grounds for making the application (based on one of the below mentioned grounds)
+- Complete a statutory declaration setting out the grounds for making the application

 Please forward documents to:

 PO Box 18011, Melbourne Collins Street East, Victoria 8003